 In some circumstances, the modeling organization windfield reconstruction of a historical storm may indicate that it is a by-passing hurricane (the modeling organization windfield results in damaging winds somewhere in the state).
-In this situation, the historical numbers in Form M-1, Annual Occurrence Rates, should be updated to agree with the modeling organization Base Hurricane Storm Set, but no changes are required for Form A-2, Base Hurricane Storm Set Statewide Losses, or Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year.
+In this situation, the historical numbers in Form M-1, Annual Occurrence Rates, should be updated to agree with the modeling organization Base Hurricane Storm Set, but no changes are required for Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data), or Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year.

 Annual Occurrence Rates